Table of contents

-Hayley Bakker, the founder of technology recruitment specialist Colibri Growth Vietnam, saw first hand the challenges faced by startups looking to enter the market while working for one of the biggest banks in Singapore.
+Hayley Bakker, the founder of Vietnam-based technology specialist Colibri Growth Vietnam, saw first hand the challenges faced by startups looking to enter the market while working for one of the biggest banks in Singapore.

 Financial technology has seen rapid growth in recent years, with Singapore on the cutting edge of the emerging new market.

 “Working in the bank for so long I realized they were looking for opportunities to collaborate with the startups.
 At least half of the banks have divisions focussed on working with tech startups.
 This is either to accelerate existing startups or incubate their own new startups.”